pawn-lang/YSI-Includes/YSI_Core/y_testing/features.md

 ASSERT_DIFF(expr, "string"); // Test if `expr != "string"`, with the actual value given in a failure.
 ASSERT_NEAR(expr, "string"); // Test if `expr == "string"`, ignoring case, with the actual value given in a failure.
 ```

+These assertions will also give tag-mismatch warnings when appropriate, and can determine the tag types to customise their comparisons.
+For example, using `ASSERT_EQ` on `Float:` variables will check that the two values are very close together, but will not check that they are precisely the same.
+They will also use this tag information to more nicely format the different number types in failure messages.

 ## `ASK`